protofire/Cardano-Developer-Studio/cardano-web3-frontend-template/README.md

 - **Transaction Management**: Allows users to create, sign and submit transactions directly from the frontend.
 - **Lucid Library Integration**: Demonstrates how to interact with Plutus smart contracts using the Lucid library.
 - **Multi-Wallet Compatibility**: Works with multiple popular Cardano wallet extensions.
-- **CI|CD Integration**: Automated build, test, and deployment processes using GitHub Actions (when used as a standalone project).
+- **CI/CD Integration**: Automated build, test, and deployment processes using GitHub Actions (when used as a standalone project).
 - **Docker Support**: Production-ready Docker images for easy deployment and scaling (when used as a standalone project).

 ## What is Blockfrost?